AI Consultant for Small Business

 How do we know it is working?

 Two numbers tell you.
 Qualified inquiries per week, and conversion to booking.
-If those are not moving within 60 days, something upstream is broken and that is what we fix next.
-Eight of our last 11 small business clients moved their qualified-inquiry number 4x in the first 60 days.
-The two who did not had wrong CRM pipeline stages we had to fix before the AI had anything useful to do.
+If those are not moving within the first couple of months, something upstream is broken and that is what we fix next.
+When the number will not move, the honest diagnosis is almost always a CRM pipeline stage or a tracking link that has to be fixed before the AI has anything useful to do.

 Everything we build stays with you.
 No vendor lock-in, no platform we sell you.
 If you hire a full-time AI lead later, we handover the documentation and the operating playbook.
-Seven of our 12 clients eventually made that hire and each new lead ramped in weeks rather than months because the systems were already running.
+The teams we work with tend to eventually make that hire, and the new lead ramps in weeks rather than months because the systems are already running.

 04